tombee/conductor/docs/building-workflows/profiles.md

    - Verify symlink policy

 4. **Scan for plaintext credentials**
-   - Daemon warns on startup if credentials detected
+   - Controller warns on startup if credentials detected
    - Use secret references instead

 ### Organization